-The retrospective of the 3 little pigs is an interesting retrospective that allows to work on 3 distinct axes: instability, lack of solidity and what is solid.
+The retrospective of the three little pigs is an interesting retrospective; it allows to work on 3 distinct axes: instability, lack of solidity and what is solid.
 Seeing many requests around different retrospectives, I decided to propose an article on this one.

 If we are in a retrospective rather simple, it has the distinction of working on axes poorly represented in retrospective.
 This makes it possible to look for axis of improvement from a slightly different view.

-For the 3 little pigs, you will have to prepare the following equipment:
+For the three little pigs, you will have to prepare the following equipment:

 - a white board or large sheets post’it (paper board)

 - prints representing the 3 types of houses: straw, wood and brick

 The overall time to plan is 30 minutes.